Maria Curie-Skłodowska University: Botanic Garden

-Founded in 1946 and originally a part of the campus of the University.
+Founded in 1946 and originally a part of the campus of the university.
 In 1951, a new location of the Garden in Sławinek (a district in Lublin) was approved.
-In 1958, the University obtained the property rights of 13 hectare area.
+In 1958, the university obtained the property rights of 13 hectare area.
 It has about 6,500 species of flora growing here, gathered in several area, among others, a rosarium, a branch of water plants and an alpine garden.
-It also features a reconstructed noble manor house from the second half of 18th century.
+It also features a reconstructed noble manor house from the second half of the 18th century.
 Between 2012 and 2013, 418 species of moths in total were recorded in the Botanical Garden.